Stacked-Org/stacked-docs/docs/basics-in-depth/viewmodels.md

 }
 ```

 This will automatically set the view's isBusy property and will indicate false when it's complete.
-It also exposes have a `dataReady` property that can be used.
+It also exposes a `dataReady` property that can be used.
 This will indicate true when the data is available.
 The `ViewModel` can be used in a view as follows.

 ```dart
 class FutureExampleView extends StatelessWidget {